February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 - Integrate CMS & TMS across multiple locations

-- Introduce Machine Translation (MT) in the company
+- Introduce AI in the translation process

 - Increase the quality of translated products